LutherCS/ip-class-pub/exercises/exercise4/exercise4.md

 The application should work as follows:

 1. When a user visits `http://localhost:5000/<int:n>`, a table of `n` primes is generated.
-Refer to exercise1 for the implementation details the prime numbers generator.
+Refer to *exercise1* for the implementation details the prime numbers generator.
 The table template must be specified in the *prime_table.html*.
 As the table is generated, a *cookie* should be set with `n` as a value.

 2. When a user visits `http://localhost:5000/ask`, they are presented with a text field and a button.
 The form template must be specified in *ask.html*.
-When the button is clicked, user should be redirected to `http://localhost:5000/` with the text field value as a request argument.
+When the button is clicked, user should be redirected to `http://localhost:5000/` with the text field value as a request argument (if using **GET**) or form value (if using **POST**).

 3. When a user visits `http://localhost:5000/`, the application should check the following conditions: